t3chie/wallet/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build JEW in Unix.
+Some notes on how to build Shekel in Unix.

 Note
 ---------------------